hannesdelbeke/pyblish-manager/docs/README.md

 ![gif of the tool in action](pyblish_manager_demo.gif)

-A simple browser to visualise your current pyblish registration state.
+A simple browser to visualise your current [Pyblish](https://github.com/pyblish/pyblish-base) registration state.
 Great for debugging, or quickly adding new paths to test new plugins.
 Hurray for browsing!